shishuwu/webapp/readme.txt

 	-- cobertura: more refer to url http://my.oschina.net/dlpinghailinfeng/blog/301021

 ==================================== TODO =========================================

-* Multiple projects and remote projects
+* Remote projects
+	- looks like the nodes didn't upload the build result to master?

 * Other language: such as C++ integration